ruf99/ruf99.github.io/README.md

 Welcome to the GitHub repository for my personal portfolio website.
 My name is Rufaida Khan, and I am studying Political Science and Computer Science at New York University.
 This portfolio showcases my journey in tech, spanning across front-end and back-end development, product management, research, and more.

+## Website
+This portfolio is hosted on GitHub, and this is the link: https://ruf99.github.io/

 ## Projects

 ### Drinking Buddies